 for the chicken:

 - Pat the chicken dry with a few paper towels.
-Then, brush the chicken with 2 tbsp of the melted butter, making sure to coat the whole chicken.
+Then, brush the chicken with 2 tablespoon of the melted butter, making sure to coat the whole chicken.
 Then, combine all of the dry rub ingredients in a bowl, and use your hands to coat the chicken with the dry rub, again making sure to coat the whole chicken.
 Last, stuff the cavity of the chicken with garlic.

-- Heat a cast iron skillet (or any large skillet) with 2 tbsp of the melted butter over medium-high heat.
+- Heat a cast iron skillet (or any large skillet) with 2 tablespoon of the melted butter over medium-high heat.
 Wait a minute or two for the skillet to heat up, then add the chicken and pan-sear it for 4-5 minutes per side.
 Tip: use kitchen tongs to easily flip the chicken.

 - While the chicken is searing, prep the Instant Pot.
 Make sure the steamer rack is inside, then pour the chicken broth and remaining melted butter into the pot.